tko22/kth-courses/README.md

             - `rate.js` function for /api/courses/[id]/rate - to rate course
     - `index.js` - function for /api
 - `lib` utility functions for the backend
+    - `courses.js` - Mongoose Schema for Course.
+Mongoose is an ORM for MongoDB
+    - `db.js` - connects to MongoDB once
+    - `errorWrap.js` - Middleware to allow us to safely handle errors in async/await code without wrapping each route in try...catch blocks
 - `public` folder holding static files.
 Folder created by create-react-app
 - `src` React sourcecode
     - `components`